Common Process Control Terminology

-Either scroll down, or click on any of the links to the right to begin to better understand common process control industry general terminology.
+Scroll down or click on the category links to begin to better understand some common process control industry general terminology.

 Input – Something put into a system to achieve output or result.